HiConfiT/HiConfiT.github.io/index.md

 ## Citing

-If our implementations are utilised in your research, kindly cite the corresponding papers listed in the [References].
+If our implementations are utilized in your research, kindly cite the corresponding papers listed in the [References].

 <!-- Links  -->
 [Knowledge-Based Configuration Systems]: https://en.wikipedia.org/wiki/Knowledge-based_configuration